 First, you want to identify any new touchpoints your business may be considering when looking for leads.
 It’s important to understand how your customers currently reach out to your business because certain touchpoints might not be suitable for attracting the kind of customers you wish to sell to.

-Next, you want to determine if there are any touchpoints you want to eliminate while determining what the repercussions of that will be.
+Next, you want to determine if there are any customer touchpoints you want to eliminate while determining what the repercussions of that will be.
 If you’re using traditional channels to find leads and you want to reach out to a younger audience, but the majority of your customers prefer traditional touchpoints, you might end up doing more harm than good.
 Again, knowing who your customers are will be key to figuring out whether or not eliminating channels is worth it.

 After, you should outline new ways sales agents will communicate with leads and customers.
 This can cover follow-ups: how many, how much time in between each one, etc. It can also cover channels and which methods are best for conversions.